 One of the most useful controls on the camera is the green key on the top-plate, just behind the shutter release button.
 This restores certain settings (such as exposure compensation) back their defaults.

 There’s also a button on top of the camera which you can hold down to activate the camera’s Wi-Fi system.
 Using the app and connecting to the camera from your smartphone or tablet is very easy.
 If you have an NFC enabled phone, you simply hold the two devices together and – if it’s the first time you’ve done that – you’ll be prompted to download the free Image Sync app.
 Alternatively, if you have a Wi-Fi only phone (such as an iPhone), you can download the Picture Sync app from the App Store and connect to the camera’s Wi-Fi in your phones setting.

-Pressing the ‘info’ button on the back of the digital camera gives you access to a quick menu which helps you to change certain key settings more quickly, such as for example Custom image, JPEG quality and metering configurations.
-It would have been nice if you could customise this menu depending on how you like to work best, though.
+Pressing the ‘info’ button on the back of the digital camera gives you access to a quick menu that helps you to change certain key settings more quickly, such as for example Custom image, JPEG quality, and metering configurations.
+It would have been nice if you could customize this menu depending on how you like to work best, though.